winterland1989/Action.js/README.md

 + It will eat your error sliently if you don't supply a `catch` at the end of the chain.

-+ You have to use two different functions, `resolve` to pass value to the callbacks and `reject` to skip them, what will happen if you `throw` an `Error`, well, just the same as `reject`
++ You have to use two different functions, `resolve` to pass value to the callbacks and `reject` to skip them, what will happen if you `throw` an `Error`, well, just the same as `reject`.

 What we can do to make it simpler?
-It's a complex problem, so we start solving it by simplify it: **We use `Error` type as a special type to pass error information to the downstream**, what does this mean?
+It's a complex problem, we start solving it by simplify it: **Action.js use `Error` type as a special type to pass error information to the downstream**, what does this mean?

 ```js
 Action.prototype.next = function(cb) {